 To illustrate the difficulties in testing microservices, I’m going to tell you a fictional story.
 Meet our heroes, Alice and Bob, who are predominantly known for being the protagonists in many cryptography examples.
 In our alternative universe, they got fed up of sending and receiving encrypted messages to each other.
 After careful consideration, they became software engineers and with all the hype around microservices, they’ve decided to ride the bandwagon.

-Billing services queries Customer service in order to access customer information
+Billing service needs to access customer information to bill them.

 The next morning Bob was confronted by Alice.
 “You broke the Billing service!” she said.
 Suddenly Bob realised, that he never tested the output of customer service with a running instance of the Billing service.